 External innovation is the development of product and service offers.
 It’s also how customers interact with your company and its products.

 Internal innovation is the organizational structure, internal processes, and how the company makes money.
 It’s the innovation that enables external changes to take place.

 Innovation through digitalization

 The ten types of innovation could effectively reimagine your company.
 You can look at how innovation is being approached internally, you can use it to analyze your competition, or use it to help you find gaps and new opportunities for trying something completely new.
-At PLM, we look at innovation through the lens of digitalization and sustainability to build successful and lasting businesses.
+At PLM, we look at innovation through the lens of digitalization and sustainability to develop technology, and build successful and lasting businesses.